 Hanoi City Tour

-The IPSL Hanoi program normally includes a city tour of Hanoi included in the arrival orientation.
-Depending on the time of the year, it may include a visit to Ho Chi Minh Mausoleum in Hanoi - the final resting place of the leader's body is preserved here in a glass case (albeit against his wishes).
+The IPSL Hanoi program normally includes a city tour of Hanoi included in the arrival orientation. t may include a visit to Ho Chi Minh Mausoleum in Hanoi - the final resting place of the leader's body.
 Ho Chi Minh is the most popular leader of Vietnam and known to his people as ‘Uncle Ho’.

 Duong Lam Village & Ba Vi National Park